-Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that the net proceeds from this offering and the upfront payment and concurrent private placement with Bayer BV, together with our existing cash, will enable us to fund our operating expenses and capital expenditures for at least the next 24 months, without giving effect to any additional proceeds we may receive under our collaboration agreements with Vertex and Bayer AG and its subsidiaries, or Bayer.
+Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that the net proceeds from this offering, including the proceeds from the Series B Private Placement Extension and concurrent private placement with Bayer BV, together with our existing cash, will enable us to fund our operating expenses and capital expenditures for at least the next 24 months, without giving effect to any additional proceeds we may receive under our collaboration agreement with Vertex and the JV.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.